On this page

 - Target model

 - The LLM a prompt is *designed for* at runtime.
 Metadata on the prompt.
 Drives the token budget bar and linter warnings.
-Independent of which model actually runs the prompt in the playground — you can critique a target-GPT-4.1 prompt using Claude as the workbench model.
+Independent of which model actually runs the prompt in the playground.
+You can critique a target-GPT-4.1 prompt using Claude as the workbench model.

 - Workbench model